Paul László

-Paul László or Paul Laszlo (6 February 1900 – 27 March 1993) was a Hungarian-born architect and interior designer whose work spanned eight decades and many countries.
-László built his reputation while designing interiors for houses, but in the 1960s, largely shifted his focus to the design of retail and commercial interiors.
+Paul László (6 February 1900 – 27 March 1993) was a Hungarian-born architect and interior designer.
+He was known as a designer in Europe before 1936, and in the United States afterwards.
+He built his reputation designing interiors for houses, but in the 1960s, largely shifted his focus to the design of retail and commercial interiors.

 Biography

-László was born (as Lamberger Pal) in Debrecen, Hungary, to Jewish parents Lamberger Ignác and László Regina (née Schwarcz).
-His family later moved to Szombathely, Hungary.
+László was born as Lamberger Pal in Debrecen, then in Austria-Hungary, to Jewish parents Lamberger Ignác and László Regina (née Schwarcz).
+His family later moved to Szombathely.
 Sources citing his birthplace as Budapest are incorrect.
-He had three sisters and two brothers; two of his sisters and both of his parents were murdered in the Holocaust along with seven other relatives not in his immediate family.
+He had three sisters and two brothers; two of his sisters and both of his parents were murdered in the Holocaust, along with seven other relatives not in his immediate family.